oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 3: Create a user group and add an Oracle Cloud account to the group

-As a tenancy administrator, create a user group and add an Oracle Cloud account to the group.
+Create a user group and add your Oracle Cloud account to the group.

-> **Note**: If you are a tenancy administrator or you are using an Oracle-provided environment, you can skip this task.

 1. From the navigation menu, select **Identity & Security**, and then **Groups**.